mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/HNC_CDCU6.md

   - /admin/images/uploads/Activity-Room-Picture.jpg
 ---

-#Facility Information

 ## Description

-A CDCU6 is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
+A CDCU6 (Child Development Center Under 6 Years of Age) is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
 CDCU6 facilities covered in this standard were developed to support the needs of children 6 weeks – 5 years of age.

 ## Variations